 Legal counsel can provide immense value whether on the sale or purchase side of the transaction.
 Buying real estate might be akin to making an investment whereas as selling real estate might be akin to cashing out.
 Either way, the dollar amount is likely the same!
 The legal work performed for buyers versus sellers of real estate, though, is different.
 An attorney representing a buyer takes the buyer’s interests into account, and an attorney representing a seller takes the seller’s interests into account.
 Their interests are often different.
 An attorney most likely should not represent, and might be prohibited from representing, each party in the same transaction because of rules in place pertaining to conflicts of interest, among other reasons.

-It is important to hire legal counsel that is licensed in the jurisdiction where the physical property is being purchased or sold.
+It is important to hire legal counsel that is licensed (and ideally located) in the jurisdiction where the physical property is being purchased or sold.
 Hiring an attorney who is licensed in New York or California for a Kansas or Missouri real estate transaction would not necessarily make a lot of sense, to say nothing of issues concerning the unauthorized practice of law.
-There are situations in which an attorney may need to physically appear at a recorder of deeds office, register of deeds office, or title office, a potentially significant undertaking if the attorney’s law office is located hundreds or even thousands of miles away.
+There are situations in which an attorney may need to physically appear at a recorder of deeds office, register of deeds office, courthouse, bank, or title office, a potentially significant undertaking if the attorney’s law office is located hundreds or even thousands of miles away.

 As it relates to purchases and sales of real estate, you may wish to continue exploring our content by reading the following blog articles: “Should You Use an Attorney or a Real Estate Agent to Sell or Purchase Your Home?“, “Real Estate Contracts vs. Real Estate Deeds: Does One Trump the Other?“, and “Warranty Deeds vs. Quitclaim Deeds“.
 You may also wish to read more about associated legal services, reviewing commercial leases and reviewing residential leases, on our website.